-2.1.
-Interlocking Schemes
+A. Interlocking Schemes

 A simple protection for distribution busbars can be accomplished as an interlocking scheme.
-Overcurrent (OC) relays are placed on an incoming circuit and at all outgoing feeders.
-The feeder OCs are set to sense the fault currents on the feeders.
-The OC on the incoming circuit is set to trip the busbar unless blocked by any of the feeder OC relays (Figure 1).
-A short coordination timer is typically required to avoid race conditions.
+Overcurrent (OC) relays are placed on an incoming circuit and at all the outgoing feeders.
+The feeder OCs is set to sense the fault currents on the feeders.
+The OC on the incoming circuit is set to trip the busbar unless blocked by any of the feeder OC relays.
+A short coordination timer is required to avoid any race conditions.